jarviscanada/jarvis_data_eng_MiguelDario/linux_sql/README.md

 This project is under development.
 Since this project follows the GitFlow, the final work will be merged to the main branch after Team Code Team.

 # Introduction
 The purpose of the Linux Cluster Monitoring Agent is to assist the Jarvis Linux Cluster Administration team in efficiently managing their assigned Linux cluster, and plan for future changes.
-To accomplish this, the agent collects, and monitors the hardware of each host in the Linux cluster, and stores the collected information in a containerized relational database.
-The minimum viable product consists of various bash scripts to start, and stop the container, collect the hardware specifications of each host to be ran once upon installation, and collect hardware usage every minute.
+To accomplish this, the agent collects and monitors the hardware of each host in the Linux cluster and stores the collected information in a containerized relational database.
+The minimum viable product consists of various bash scripts to start, and stop the container, collect the hardware specifications of each host to be run once upon installation, and collect hardware usage every minute.
 The information will be stored in a PostgreSQL database inside a docker container.
-Pre-made SQL queries are included to answer common business questions such as detecting when the agent has failed. the collected information will be used by the Cluster Administration team to gather insights on the state of the Linux cluster as a whole, and can be used to write reports, and other documents than will be of interest to the LCA manager.
+Pre-made SQL queries are included to answer common business questions.
+The collected information will be used by the Cluster Administration team to gather insights on the state of the Linux cluster as a whole, and can be used to write reports, and other documents that will be of interest to the LCA manager.

-The following technologies were used in the product product:
+The following technologies were used in the product:
 - Linux
 - Google Cloud Platform
 - Bash scripts